bl4de/ctf/CSAW_CTF_2015/LawnCareimulator_Web200_writeup.md

     }
 ```

-* logging is working, but we have to find valid username and try to pass login validation.
+* login is working, but we have to find valid username and try to pass login validation.
 After succesful login we will be able to get the flag:

 ```php
     require_once 'validate_pass.php';